 Fixed route service is transit service available on a consistent and recurring schedule with stops at consistent locations along defined routes.
-The Cooperative Alliance for Seacoast Transportation - COAST - is the public transportation provider for parts of Rockingham, Strafford, and York (Maine) counties.
+The Cooperative Alliance for Seacoast Transportation (COAST) is the public transportation provider for parts of Rockingham, Strafford, and York (Maine) counties.
 The other major transit provider is Wildcat Transit, operated by the University of New Hampshire.
-Ridership had been falling prior to the pandemic; more student housing has been built closer to the core of Durham and the campus of UNH.
-It has been suggested that rising housing costs in Newmarket have contributed to falling ridership on Wildcat Transit's Route 5 in particular.
-This route will be eliminated following the spring 2023 semester.

 COAST and Wildcat Transit retain reciprocal agreements for the general public to use Wildcat service with purchase of a COAST fare, and COAST to likewise allow free boarding for students, faculty, and others with a UNH ID.